 At Living Wellness Medical Center, we specialize in bioidentical hormone replacement therapy.
 There are many methods to introduce hormones into the body, from pellets, lozenges, creams, troches, or capsules.
-However, in this blog post, Dr. Brouwer and Dr. Turner are discussing pellet therapy and how this method differs from the rest.
+However, in this blog post, naturopathic doctors Dr. Brouwer and Dr. Turner discuss pellet therapy and how this method differs from the rest.

 Dr. Brouwer: Choosing to do hormone pellets as the delivery system for hormones is just a personal choice.
-You can use capsules or troches, lozenges, creams; all sorts of different ways, but people that really like to do the pellets is mostly because of convenience.
-It’s a very convenient way to do it because you get a pellet placed once every three months instead of having to do something every day.
+You can use capsules or troches, lozenges, creams.
+There are all sorts of different ways.
+But people really like to use pellets mostly because of convenience.
+You simply get a pellet placed once every three months instead of having to do something every day.

-When it comes to testosterone replacement therapy, I think a good candidate for pellets would be men who are over the age of 40 or with low testosterone levels.
-Women who are post‑menopausal or even in peri‑menopause (before our ovaries stop making hormones altogether) can still use testosterone pellets effectively.
+When it comes to testosterone replacement therapy, I think a good candidate for pellets would be men over the age of 40 or men with low testosterone levels.
+Women who are post‑menopausal or even in perimenopause (before their ovaries stop making hormones altogether) can still use testosterone pellets effectively.

 Dr. Brouwer: They last around three to four months for men or women.
 However, they can be used up faster if you’re very athletic and very active.